bitcointranscripts/bitcointranscripts/lightning-specification/2023-08-14-specification-call.md

 Speaker 2: Oh, that's right.
 There's a splicing message.
 Yeah, I'm still a little behind on that stuff, but I did a pretty good core type work step, so now I can start to catch up with the rest of the world.

 Speaker 5: Alright.
 So, I guess that's it for dual funding, pricing, and all those related stuff.
-So there's that PR by [Redacted] about clarifying optional and mandatory feature bits.
+So there's that PR by [redacted] about clarifying optional and mandatory feature bits.
 I think it's now small enough and good enough.I can merge.
 You can have a look at it.
 It's only four lines, I guess, now.

 Speaker 3: Yeah, I didn't change something that we all already did, right?
 So we should, It's just a clarification in the spec.

 Speaker 2: Yeah.
-I know you had a question around the wording, [Redacted].
+I know you had a question around the wording, [redacted].
 Did that ever get resolved in line, if you're on?

 Speaker 4: Yeah, I believe I went over it out of band.
 Sorry, I did not put it back on the review.